Carnarvonshire Railway

 The Carnarvonshire Railway was a railway connecting Caernarvon (terminus of the Bangor and Caernarvon Railway line from Bangor) with Afon Wen.

 History

-The Carnarvonshire Railway was absorbed into the LNWR in 1869.
+The Carnarvonshire Railway was authorised by the Carnarvonshire Railway Act 1862 (25 & 26 Vict. c. ccii).
+It was absorbed into the LNWR in 1869.
 At the grouping of the railways in 1921 the LNWR became part of the LMS.

 At Afon Wen, a junction connected with the Cambrian Line (GWR) to Pwllheli in one direction and to Porthmadog in the other, with the LNWR (and later LMS) having running rights to both.
 The line had two branches, one from Caernarfon to Llanberis, which was built by the Carnarvon and Llanberis Railway and the other from Penygroes to Nantlle.
-The latter originally formed part of the narrow gauge Nantlle Railway, which between Penygroes and Caernarvon had been incorporated into the Carnarvonshire Railway and converted to standard gauge.
+The latter originally formed part of the narrow gauge Nantlle Railway, which between Penygroes and Caernarvon had been incorporated into the Carnarvonshire Railway by the Carnarvonshire Railway (Nantlle Railway Transfer) Act 1867 (30 & 31 Vict. c. clii) and converted to standard gauge.

 Closure

 Regular passenger service on the Llanberis branch ceased in the 1930 (but summer passenger excursions from Llandudno etc. ran from 1932 until 1939 and again from 1946 until 1962).
 Likewise the Nantlle branch passenger service also ceased in 1932.
 The remaining lines and services (Afon Wen to Caernarvon) were shut completely as part of the Beeching Axe in December 1964.